confinlay/confinlay/README.md

 ## Research Focus

 I am currently doing research into Bayesian deep learning, focusing on interpreting the uncertainty estimates provided by Bayesian Neural Networks.
-I am working on leveraging Hybrid Bayesian Neural Networks to make an existing method of explaining uncertainty far more performant.
-You can observe my progress on this here: [Hybrid-CLUE repository](https://github.com/confinlay/Hybrid-CLUE)
+I am working on leveraging Last-layer Bayesian Neural Networks to make an existing method of explaining uncertainty far more performant.
+You can observe my progress on this here: [Last-layer CLUE repository](https://github.com/confinlay/Last-layer-CLUE)

 ## Projects